The IRS Can Cancel Your Passport If You Have Back Taxes

 Judicial review of certification.
 The State Department is held harmless in these matters and cannot be sued for any erroneous notification or failed decertification under the law.

-If the IRS certified your debt to the State Department, you can file suit in the U.S. Tax Court or a U.S. District Court to have the court determine whether the certification is erroneous, or whether the IRS failed to reverse the certification when it was required to do so.
+If the IRS certified your liability to the State Department, you can file suit in the U.S. Tax Court or a U.S. District Court to have the court determine whether the certification is erroneous, or whether the IRS failed to reverse the certification when it was required to do so.
 If the court determines the certification is erroneous or should be reversed, it can order the IRS to notify the State Department that the certification was in error.

 The law doesn’t give the court authority to release a lien or levy or award money damages in a suit to determine whether a certification is erroneous.
 You’re not required to file an administrative claim or otherwise contact the IRS to resolve the erroneous certification issue before filing suit in the U.S. Tax Court or a U.S. District Court.